pxlpotion/node-boilerplate/README.md

 JS

 - Navigate to the `/app/client/scripts/example.js` file and either delete it or rename/refactor it.
 - Navigate to the `/app/client/main.js` file and update it accordingly.
+Note that any new JS files need to be imported from this main file in order to be compiled.

 CSS

 - Navigate to the `/app/client/styles/example.scss` file and either delete it or rename/refactor it.
 - Navigate to the `/app/client/main.scss` file and update it accordingly.
+Note that any new SCSS files need to be imported from this main file in order to be compiled.

 ## The little stuff:
 - You may also want to add a `.jshintrc` file into the root of the directory (which is ignored via `.gitignore`) with the follow options: